vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 ```
 ubiupdatevol /dev/ubi0_1 /tmp/rootfsimage
 ```
-10. Dettach the ubi partition
+10. Detach the ubi partition
 ```
 ubidettach ubi -m 1
 ```
 11. Reboot.
 The device shall boot with the new rootfs without CRC error.

-**Note about UBI**: Between the bare NAND FLash and the squashfs filesystem there is a layer called [UBI](http://www.linux-mtd.infradead.org/doc/ubi.html), which takes care among other things of the Flash block management.
+**Note about UBI**: Between the bare NAND FLash and the squashfs filesystem there is a layer called [UBI](http://www.linux-mtd.infradead.org/doc/ubi.html), which takes care of the flash management.

 If we `ssh` the device and type `sh` we get a root shell: